 - Thesis development

-If you have used an Individualized Education Program (IEP) or 504 Plan, or have a documented disability, you could qualify for accommodations through Disability Services.
-One big change from high school to college is that you must reach out to Disability Services in order to set up accommodations.
+If you have used an Individualized Education Program (IEP) or 504 Plan, or have a documented disability, you could qualify for accommodations through Accommodation Services.
+One big change from high school to college is that you must reach out to Accommodation Services in order to set up accommodations.
 Here is our simple, three-step process for receiving accommodations.